19 Colorful Houseplants That Quietly Double as Decor and Feel Like a Design Choice, Not an Afterthought

 Croton

 Bold doesn’t have to mean chaotic.
-Crotons bring saturated reds, yellows, and greens that feel confident rather than loud.
+Croton plants bring saturated reds, yellows, and greens that feel confident rather than loud.
 They’re best for bright spaces where you want color to feel anchored and intentional.

 Prayer Plant